astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

 - Then, move into the *\bin\Debug\net5.0* folder to run the .dll
     - `dotnet run Portal.dll`
-- The back-end should spin up, and in a browser you can go to http://localhost:5000 and should see the back-end swagger page
+- The back-end should spin up, and in a browser you can go to http://localhost:5000 and should see the back-end swagger page **OR**
+- Open the project solution in Visual studio 2019
+    - Select `Portal` from run dropdown menu and click the run button
+    - http://localhost:5000 will open in your default browser

 #### &emsp;Front-end:
 - In a CLI, move into the *\vue* folder and first install the dependencies